The purpose of this site is to function as an

 closely.

-to build a strong foundation to efficiently conduct room combat.
+It can provide a strong foundation to efficiently conduct room combat.

 Use the left menu to navigate around this site.
 Please use the